30440r/ControlRoom/README.md

 ## Credits

 Control Room was originally designed and built by Paul Hudson, and is copyright © Paul Hudson 2021.
 The icon was designed by Raphael Lopes.

+Control Room is now developed by 30440r, and is copyright © 30440r 2022.

 Control Room is licensed under the MIT license; for the full license please see the [LICENSE file](LICENSE).
 Many other folks have contributed features, fixes, and more to make Control Room what it is today.
 Control Room is built on top of Apple’s **simctl** command – the team who built that deserve the real credit here.